puiutucutu/Leaflet.vector-markers/README.md

 * to allow svg icons to embed properly inside an svg Leaflet marker
 * to allow svg icons standalone to act as the Leaflet marker

+### Goals

+* Aim is to only support Font Awesome and support it well instead of every icon library there is

 @TODO Review remaining readme

 ## Example

 Please have a look at the examples or check out this example: http://codepen.io/anon/pen/Jdayb.

 ### Notes